gabeazar/NadeMenu/README.md

    While NadeMenu is expecting these, your chat messages are captured and not printed.
 You can start them with `!` or `/` if you prefer.

 5. **Confirm**
    NadeMenu prints a summary in chat and shows a confirmation menu.
-Choose **Yes (save)** to finalize the lineup.
+Choose **Yes (save)** to finalise the lineup.

 ### What Is Saved